gbv/aREF/aref.md

 with the special key "`_ns`" in a [*subject map*] or in a [*predicate map*], and implicitly by assuming a [predefined namespace map].

-Namespace maps SHOULD be given at the root *map* of an encoded *RDF graph*.
+Namespace maps MUST be given at the *root map* of an encoded *RDF graph*.
-Applications MAY ignore all occurrences of *namespace maps* but at the root.

-***TODO**: explain how mappings can be overriden.
-Explain use in recursive documents.
-Better limit `_ns` to one in an aREF document?*

 ### Predefined namespace maps